Norman Moss

-Norman Harold Moss OBE (1896–1974) was Mayor of Stratford, New Zealand from 1947 to 1957.
+Norman Harold Moss OBE (1896–1974) was a New Zealand lawyer and politician.
+He served as the mayor of Stratford from 1947 to 1957.

 Early years

 He was born in Dunedin in 1896 and educated at Wellington College.
 After leaving college he was the first New Zealander to be employed in the Commercial Bank of Australia when it opened in Wellington in 1912.

 At 20 he resigned to join the Medical Corps and served in England and France during World War I.

-Having started to study for the law before the war, he decided to resume this profession on his return and he qualified in law in 1923, practising in Hawera and Eltham before moving to Stratford.
+Having started to study for the law before the war, he decided to resume this profession on his return and he qualified in law in 1923, practising in Hāwera and Eltham before moving to Stratford.

 He married Rita Kathleen (née Grubb) in 1926.

 Community involvement

 He made his first venture into local body life when he was elected to the Taranaki Electric Power Board in 1929, serving on the board for twelve years, the last three as chairman.

 He was also a member of the Stratford Hospital Board, President of the Stratford Racing Club for six years and a foundation member of the Rotary Club of Stratford.
 During World War II, he became Chief Controller of the Emergency Precautions Scheme in Central Taranaki.
-He was president of the Municipal Association of New Zealand from 1951–1957.
+He was president of the Municipal Association of New Zealand from 1951 to 1957.